aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/legend/_index.md

 ```

-Gets or sets the text of a frame's title.
+the text of a frame's title.

 **Returns:**
 java.lang.String